jal355/best-neighborhood/README.md

 # best-neighborhood (Team Foodies)
 Big ideas final project

-Team members and their email addresses
+This project analyzes 3 datasets to determine which Pittsburgh neighborhood is the best based on places to eat.

+Team:
-    Julie Lawler (jal355@pitt.edu)
+    - Julie Lawler (jal355@pitt.edu)
-    Christian Bolinas (cab358@pitt.edu)
+    - Christian Bolinas (cab358@pitt.edu)
-    Brian Simon (brs339@pitt.edu)
+    - Brian Simon (brs339@pitt.edu)

-Description and links to the datasets used
+Data Sets:

     https://data.wprdc.org/dataset/sidewalk-to-street-walkability-ratio (walkability data)
     This dataset contains records for all the sidewalks in pittsburgh.